 20. Cycle in Berlin

 Who said that a cultural visit could not be fun.
-Cycling in Berlin and sightseeing could be a perfect mismatch.
-It’s true that in winter it is likely raining or even snowing in Berlin, but cycling across the strasse (street) of the city is fun.
+Cycling in Berlin and sightseeing could be a perfect match.
+It’s true that in winter, it is likely raining or even snowing in Berlin, but cycling across the strasse (street) of the city is fun.

-There are many tours that are taking place in Berlin, and you can do almost all the guided paths on a bike.
+Many tours are taking place in Berlin, and you can do almost all the guided paths on a bike.
 The particular tour of Berlin exploring the key locations of Cold War history is fun.
-You can learn something while riding, exploring the Berlin-s hippest neighbourhoods and enjoy the narration of a local.
+You can learn something while riding, exploring the Berlin-s hippest neighbourhoods and enjoying the narration of a local.